hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_kubernetes_cluster.html.markdown

 * `excluded_resource_types` - (Optional) Specifies the resource types to be excluded during backup.
 Changing this forces a new resource to be created.

-* `cluster_scope_resource_enabled` - (Optional) Whether to include cluster scope resources during backup.
+* `cluster_scoped_resources_enabled` - (Optional) Whether to include cluster scope resources during backup.
 Default to `false`.
 Changing this forces a new resource to be created.

 * `included_namespaces` - (Optional) Specifies the namespaces to be included during backup.
 Changing this forces a new resource to be created.